nds-org/kubeadm-terraform/README.md

 Check out a copy of this repo and cd into the top directory.

 ### Configure variables
-You will need to edit variables.tf to reflect values from your Openstack environment as well as to establish the number of nodes you need in your cluster.
+You will need to set some of the variables found in `variables.tf`.
+The best way to do this is to create a `.tfvars` file in the `configs` directory.
+This directory is in `.gitignore` to make this easy.
+Entries in `.tfvars` files are just _name_ = "_value_"

 Most of the variables should be obvious, but here is a summary with some detail on the more specific value domains.